 Tiny dandruff-like flakes accumulate along the bases of the eyelashes.
 Bacteria invade the flakes and cause anterior blepharitis in some people (see photograph below illustrating anterior blepharitis).
 Seborrheoic dermatitis, which typically causes dandruff, can also cause these flakes to accumulate along the eyelid margin.

 A row of special glands in the upper and lower eyelids (the meibomian glands) secrete an oily substance that coats the tear film and prevents the film from evaporating in between blinks.
 In some people the ducts of the meibomian glands become blocked.
-This results in a disorder referred to as meibomitis.
+This results in a disorder referred to as meibomitis or meibomian gland disease.

 Meibomitis in turn results in: